Where does my family come from? – Former states and territories

 The smallest state Reuss Elder Line fit approximately 1100 times into the largest state of Prussia based on its surface size, which itself had 850 times more inhabitants than Schaumburg-Lippe.

 For all lovers of aristocratic history, the 22 monarchies certainly provided plenty of material.
 Numerous reports with photographs of all aristocratic families of the individual countries appeared in journals, naturally according to their significance.The occasions for this never ran out – whether it was weddings, christenings, travels or even bereavement of the individual noble families.

 Additionally, the largest state of Prussiahad a regressive electoral system.
-We discussed this in the section, “What happened 110 years ago”, for the year 1908, in January (link) and June (link).
+We discussed this in the section, “What happened 110 years ago”, for the year 1908, in January and June (articles unfortunately only in German).

 In contrast, the three Hanseatic cities of Bremen, Hamburg and Luebeck, were republics governed by a senate consisting of citizens.
 At first, the term republic sounds progressive, but that cannot be said for the electoral rights of these three city-states.
 In Luebeck and Hamburg, there was a two-class voting right.This meant that in Luebeck, citizens who paid tax on more than 2,000 marks elected 105 seats in the citizenry, in contrast, the voters with lower incomes were given only 15 seats to decide on.
 In Bremen, the procedure was different, with only almost half of seats being given in general elections, namely 68 of the 150 seats.